toeso/toeso.github.io/_posts/2017-12-11-how-to-buy-bolivares-with-bitcoin.md

 {% include multilang.html lang="es" url="/viajes/como-comprar-bolivares-con-bitcoin/" %}

-The currency and exchange control in Venezuela complicates the process of exchanging money a bit.
+<span class="dropcap">T</span>he currency and exchange control in Venezuela complicates the process of exchanging money a bit.
 As Virgi explained in her article, it makes no sense at all to exchange money at official rates; for the same reason you should absolutely avoid using your credit or debit cards in the country.
 Apart from that, Venezuela sees herself affected by a hyperbolic inflation, which produces a huge shortage of cash.

 Unless you book an all-inclusive type of tour with some agency, you will need a bank account with debit card for the time of you stay.